 Will AutoZone Recharge My A/C?

 Unfortunately, AutoZone does not offer a recharge service for A/C systems.
-However, they will be able to sell you a recharge kit for your car.
+However, they can sell you a recharge kit for your car.

 Should I Check The A/C Before Buying?